+Participant Accounts

-Participant Accounts - Each participant's account is adjusted with the participant's contributions and the participant's withdrawals, and allocations of the Company's contributions, Plan earnings and expenses.
+Each participant's account is adjusted with the participant's contributions and the participant's withdrawals, and allocations of the Company's contributions, Plan earnings and expenses.
 Allocations are based on participant earnings or account balances as of the date of the allocation.

-Notes Receivable from Participants - Participants may borrow from their accounts a minimum of \$1,000 and a maximum not to exceed the lesser of \$50,000, or 50% of their vested account balance.
+Notes Receivable from Participants

+Participants may borrow from their accounts a minimum of \$1,000 and a maximum not to exceed the lesser of \$50,000, or 50% of their vested account balance.
 Loans are repayable through payroll deductions over a period not to exceed five years, unless used to acquire a principal residence, in which case the repayment period may not exceed ten years.
-Loans are secured by balances in participants' vested accounts.
-The interest rates on loans outstanding as of December 31, 2011 and 2010 ranged from 4.25% to 10.00%.
+Loans are secured by balances in participants' vested accounts, and a participant may only have one outstanding loan at a time.
+The interest rates on loans outstanding are based on the prime rate plus 1% and as of December 31, 2015 and 2014 ranged from 4.25% to 9.25%.

+Forfeited Accounts

-Forfeited Accounts - At December 31, 2011 and 2010, forfeited non-vested amounts totaled approximately \$75,000 and \$255,000, respectively.
+At December 31, 2015 and 2014, forfeited non-vested amounts totaled approximately \$142,000 and \$99,000, respectively.
 Any non-vested portion of matching contributions credited to the accounts of participants who withdraw prior to becoming fully vested is forfeited and used by the Company to reduce future matching contributions and/or payment of eligible administrative expenses.
-The Company utilized approximately \$536,000 and \$2,400 of forfeitures for the payment of employer matching contributions and Plan expenses for the year ended December 31, 2011.
+The Company utilized approximately \$142,000 of forfeitures for the payment of employer matching contributions for the year ended December 31, 2015.

+Vesting

-Vesting - Participants vest in the Company's contributions upon completion of three years of vesting service, as defined in the Plan.
+Participants vest in the Company's contributions upon completion of three years of vesting service, as defined in the Plan.
 Additionally, Company contributions become fully vested upon normal retirement age, as defined by the Plan, death, or termination of employment as a result of a total or permanent disability.

-Payment of Benefits - Eligible participants may elect to receive benefits in a lump-sum payment, a series of payments within one calendar year, a series of annual installments of approximately equal amounts to be paid over a period of five to ten years, or the employee's vested benefit may be used to purchase an immediate or deferred annuity.
+Payment of Benefits

+Eligible participants may elect to receive benefits in a lump-sum payment, a series of payments within one calendar year, a series of annual installments of approximately equal amounts to be paid over a period of five to ten years, or the employee's vested benefit may be used to purchase an immediate or deferred annuity.
 The amount of benefits paid will be determined by the balance in the participant's Plan account at the date of retirement, termination, death or disability.